pallavjhawar/help.supportbee.com/_posts/2013-02-16-issue-commands-via-email.markdown

 List of commands
 ----------------

 Issuing a command is super easy.
 While replying to your ticket email just cc the right @supbee.com email.
-You can cc

 * Star a ticket: CC star@supbee.com
 * Unstar a ticket: CC unstar@supbee.com